-This conference hopes to bring together musical, literary and cultural historians from the US, Latin America, and Europe that are interested in exploring various aspects of the early song tradition in the Hispanic World.
+This conference brings together musical, literary and cultural historians from the US, Latin America, and Europe that are interested in exploring various aspects of the early song tradition in the Hispanic World.
 It seeks to investigate the varied intersections of literary and musical sources of the Iberian song in the vast Spanish empire—from early poetic anthologies and songbooks, to villancicos’ manuscripts, chapbooks, printed vihuela and guitar tutor books, Iberian songs in manuscripts and printed collections of neighboring countries, early anthologies, catalogues and library collections, music and poetic treatises, and songs in dramas, novels and other literary genres by authors such as Cervantes, Lope de Vega, Góngora or Sor Juana Inés de la Cruz.
 This conference also hopes to bring attention to early manifestations of musical globalization with discussions that reveal the circulation and transmission of Iberian musicoliterary genres in the Spanish empire, including Portugal, Europe, the New World, and Asia, as well as other cultural exchanges facilitated by diplomats in the service of the Spanish and Austrian branches of the Habsburgs.
-Other topics of interest related to issues of race, religion, gender, and identity.
+Other topics of interest relate to issues of race, religion, gender, and identity.

 Tess Knighton (ICREA / Institució Milà i Fontanals–CSIC, Spain): ‘For whom are sweet songs set to music?’
 Women as performers of and listeners to the cancionero repertory

 Special Guests: Martha Lilia Tenorio (El Colegio de México, Mexico), Álvaro Torrente (Universidad Complutense de Madrid, Spain), and Nicole D. Legnani (Princeton University).